MiningMath

 Ore_Grade1 = If [Ore_Grade] < [0.5], then [-999,999,999.00], else [Ore_Grade]

 Another option is by using the sum tab to control material types.
-Therefore, it would be required to create a field to calculate only waste blocks mass and set the constraint of the maximum limit of it in the plant as zero, as it is seen in Figure 3.
+Therefore, it would be required to create a field to calculate only waste blocks mass and set the constraint of the maximum limit of it in the plant as zero, as it can be seen below.
 It is worth mentioning that this approach could increase the complexity of the optimization due to the priority order within the algorithm.

 Tonnage_Waste = If [Ore_Grade] < [0.5], then [Volume*density], else [0]

-The mined blocks file, as seen in Figure 4, is the main output to trace the blocks from each destination, to understand the results, and to find the best way to enhance your reporting based on any detail that you wish to disclose.
-There are many useful tips to identify, and understand the results generated, some of them, are listed below:
+The mined blocks file (example below) is the main output to trace the blocks from each destination, to understand the results, and to find the best way to enhance your reporting based on any detail that you wish to disclose.

 Figure 4: Mined blocks output file.